ladybug-tools/spider/gbxml-viewer/gbxml-viewer-info.md

 ### Green Building XML Webinar

-[gbXML.org]( http://gbxml.org ) held a webinar for the Viewer on Tuesday, May 8 2018.
+[gbXML.org]( http://gbxml.org ) held a webinar for the 'Aragog' gbXML Viewer on Tuesday, May 8 2018.
 * Moderator: Stephen Roth
 * Presenters Chris Mackay and Michal Dengusiak